kubernetes-sigs/gateway-api/site-src/guides/tls.md

 ## Upstream TLS

-Upstream TLS settings are configured using the experimental `BackendTLSPolicy` applied to a `Service` that accesses the backend to be targeted.
+Upstream TLS settings are configured using the experimental `BackendTLSPolicy` attached to a `Service` via a target reference.

-This type of TLS is used when the backend pod has its own certificate and the application developer needs to convey how to successfully connect to the backend pod from the Gateway.
+This resource can be used to describe the SNI the Gateway should use to connect to the backend and how the certificate served by the backend Pod(s) should be verified.

 ### TargetRefs and TLS

-The `TargetRef` identifies the `Service` for which your HTTPRoute requires TLS.
-The `TLS` configuration for upstream TLS contains a required `Hostname`, and either `CACertRefs` or `WellKnownCACerts`.
+BackendTLSPolicy contains specification for the `TargetRef` and `TLS`.
+TargetRef is required and identifies the `Service` for which your HTTPRoute requires TLS.
+The `TLS` configuration contains a required `Hostname`, and either `CACertRefs` or `WellKnownCACerts`.

-`Hostname` refers to the SNI the Gateway should use to connect to the backend, and must match the certificate served by the backend pod.
+Hostname refers to the SNI the Gateway should use to connect to the backend, and must match the certificate served by the backend pod.

-`CACertRefs` refer to one or more PEM-encoded TLS certificates.
-If there are no specific certificates to use, then you must set `WellKnownCACerts` to "System" to tell the Gateway to use a set of trusted CA Certificates.
+CACertRefs refer to one or more PEM-encoded TLS certificates.
+If there are no specific certificates to use, then you must set WellKnownCACerts to "System" to tell the Gateway to use a set of trusted CA Certificates.
 There may be some variation in which system certificates are used by each implementation.
 Refer to documentation from your implementation of choice for more information.

 !!! info "Restrictions"